 10. Little Moose Mountain (Moosehead Lake Region)

-A “hidden gem” for those who demand solitude.
-This moderate hike offers a peaceful refuel with elite views of the deep blue integrity of Moosehead Lake.
+This “hidden gem” is perfect for those who want solitude.
+This moderate hike offers views of the deep blue Moosehead Lake.

 -